grayodesa/terminal42/wp-content/plugins/woocommerce-point-of-sale/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 3.1.5.5 - 2016.08.05 =
+* Fix bug with PayPal gateway not working.

+= 3.1.5.4 - 2016.08.04 =
+* Feature added where you get an error note if there is no SKU found.
+* Feature added where notes are automatically displayed when loading an order.
+* Tweak to email prompt showing for guest users.
+* Fix bug with users having the 'Invalid Order' bug.

 = 3.1.5.3 - 2016.08.03 =
 * Feature added where you can define what the scanning field is scanned to return a product.